ummadiviany/pds_assignment2/README.md

 7. The recursion can be either functional or iterative.
 Better to use `iterative recursion`.
 8. Directory tree : `data/emails/`
 9. Output : Return a `list of emails(without duplicates) in alphabetically sorted order`
+10. This task is **auto-graded**.
+Check the correctness of your code before submission.

 ### Task 2 : Recursive math expression evaluation